ByRef Argument Type Mismatch in Excel VBA

 In the above code of Macro1, I have not declared any variable rather simply assigned the value to the variable.

-On the other hand for Macro2 I have declared the variable “A” as long.
-If you try running this code it will cause “ByRef Argument Type Mismatch” VBA Error.
+On the other hand, for Macro2, I have declared the variable “A” as long.
+If you try running this code, it will cause the “ByRef Argument Type Mismatch” VBA Error.

-Solution2: Alternative solution is to make the variable declaration mandatory by adding “Option Explicit” word at the top of the module.
+Solution2: An alternative solution is to make the variable declaration mandatory by adding the “Option Explicit” word at the top of the module.

 Things to Remember